Mangga Besar (Transjakarta)

-Mangga Besar is a Transjakarta bus rapid transit station located at Jalan Gajah Mada and Hayam Wuruk in Maphar, Taman Sari, West Jakarta, Indonesia, serving Corridor 1.
+Mangga Besar is a Transjakarta bus rapid transit station located at Gajah Mada and Hayam Wuruk Roads in Maphar, Taman Sari, West Jakarta, Indonesia, serving Corridor 1.
 Despite its name, it is not located in the Mangga Besar sub-district (kelurahan), but instead on the border between the Maphar and Krukut sub-districts.

-On 25 February 2023, the station was moved to a temporary structure as a result of the construction of the Jakarta MRT phase 2A.
+On 25 February 2023, the station was moved to a temporary structure as a result of the construction of the Jakarta MRT Phase 2A.

 Building and layout

 Mangga Besar BRT station is currently operating with two separated temporary island platform buildings, as well as Harmoni and Sawah Besar.
 The west building at Jalan Gajah Mada serves northbound buses, while the east on Jalan Hayam Wuruk serves southbound buses.
 Since 26 August 2023, the west building now serves both direction as the east one was deactivated due to a traffic diversion to support the MRT construction.